oduerr/dl-playground/python/FaceCaffe/readme.md

-# Experimenting with Caffe (a shor tutorial from images to classifiers)
+# Experimenting with Caffe
-A short tutorial how to create a classifier from png-images.
+This notes show how to create a classifier from png-images using caffe from the beginning to end.
 In this example we used faces, but of course the general workflow stays the same.

 ## Creating the images (prerequisite)
 Normaly you would already have images, so you could spare this step.
-But in this repository there images are stored in a single file, so in the first step we create the directories and create the pngs.
+But in this git-repository the images are stored in a single file, so in the first step we create the necessary directories and produce the pngs.
 ```
 dueo@srv-lab-t-706:~/dl-playground/python/imageUtils$ ./mkdirs.sh
 dueo@srv-lab-t-706:~/dl-playground/python/imageUtils$ python CreateImages.py